 Here is how our testing protocol works:

 - A filter is removed from our shelves in order to ensure that the exact same filter we send to our customers is the filter that we are testing at the lab

 - The Lab creates spiked solutions of various contaminants at levels much higher than real life scenarios.

 An example of this is with Chromium 6.
-The lab spikes water to create the testing solution to 33.5 parts per billion (ppb) and runs 100 gallons of the spiked solution through the filter.
-Upon the last of the 100 gallons passing through the filter, the final water is tested for the percentage of contaminant removal.
-In this instance it is 96%.
-To put that into perspective, the highest tested large municipality is currently Phoenix, AZ which is testing at 7.853 ppb, and that number is a whopping 393x higher than the current public health goal for Chromium 6.
+The lab spikes water to create the testing solution to 312 parts per billion (ppb) and runs 100 gallons of the spiked solution through the filter to which we remove 97.8%.
+To put that into perspective, the highest tested large municipality is currently Phoenix, AZ which is testing at 7.853 ppb, and that number is 393x higher than the current public health goal for Chromium 6.

-- Each spiked solution is run through the filter and tested after 100 gallons to find the final percentage removal of that contaminant
+- Each spiked solution is run through the filter and tested to find the final percentage removal of that contaminant

 - These results are then compiled and posted for each of our filters on our website in order to be as transparent as possible with our customers

 - We occasionally pull filters off the line to re-test in order to ensure the quality is standard throughout the various product lots